Amethyst Crystals | Meaning and Properties

 "Although the ancients" knew of five species of amethyst, we have at least as many among the jewellers at present, though they are not at the pains to distinguish them by particular names, they divide them in general into Οriental and Occidental.
 The former are very fierce but of great hardness, lustre and beauty, the latter are had from many places particularly Saxony, Germany and Βοhemia".

-It's believed that in the past translucent gemstones of a similar colour were grouped together so amethyst would have been placed with fluorite, corundum (blue corundum is sapphire) and possibly even tourmaline.
-Oriental Amethyst was a reference to stones which came from the East and "occidental" means "relating to the West".
+It's believed that in the past translucent gemstones of a similar colour were grouped together so amethyst would have been placed with the minerals fluorite, corundum (blue corundum is sapphire red corundum is ruby) and possibly even tourmaline.
+Oriental amethyst was a reference to stones from the east and "occidental" means "relating to the west".

-Later writers like Pliny compare the colour of amethyst to wine and in his works Naturalis Historia (Natural History) he writes,
+Later writers like Pliny also compare the stone's colour to wine and in his works Naturalis Historia (Natural History) he writes,

 "We will now commence with another class of precious stones, those of a purple colour or whose tints are derived from purple.
 To the first rank belongs the amethystos".

 "All of these stones are transparent and of an agreeable violet colour and easy to engrave, those of India have in perfection the very richest shades of purple and it is to attain this colour that the dyers in purple direct all their endeavours"